Zona de español. Academia de español online

 Formación del pretérito perfecto de indicativo en español

-How is the past participle formed?
+How is the past participle or Pretérito perfecto in Spanish formed?

 The past participle in Spanish is formed by adding -ado or -ido to the root of the infinitive verb.
 Remember that the verb root is what you get when you remove -ar, -er, or -ir from the infinitive verb.
 For example: cantar, without -ar, we have cant- as the root of the verb.